ICESAT-2HackWeek/sea-ice-tutorials/README.md

 ## Hack ideas/utilities

+* How can we calculate sea ice roughness?
+What are the best metrics to use for this considering the spatial/temporal resolution of ICESat-2.
+* ATL07 in the marginal ice zone - how can we extend the capability of this product in regions of low ice concentration?
+This might be important for understanding the potential for polynya detection with ICESat-2.
 * Analyze the various beams!
-Show the consistency between strong and weak etc.
+Show the consistency between strong and weak etc. Why might we want to use the weak beam for sea ice science?!

+## To add to the repo during the hackweek

+* Add some info on ATL09 and the thickness product.
 * Show an example of reading in and processing a load of ATL07/10 files (maybe using dask).
-* Any other ideas?

-## To add to the repo during the hackweek

-* Add some info on ATL09 and the thickness product
+* Add some NESOSIM snow depth/density data.

 ## References